 scores as follows:

-Contract Target Score if win Deduct if lose Ace solo 6+ no trump 20 per trick taken over 5 20 per trick taken over 6 Deuce solo 0 no trump 25 25 Grand Solo 6+ in suit 15 per trick taken over 5 15 per trick taken over 6 Duo 6+ in suit 10 per trick taken over 5 10 per trick taken over 6 Solo most in suit 10 per trick taken over 2 5 per trick taken by
+Contract Target Score if win Deduct if lose Ace solo 6+ no trump 20 per trick taken over 5 20 per trick taken under 6 Deuce solo 0 no trump 25 25 Grand Solo 6+ in suit 15 per trick taken over 5 15 per trick taken under 6 Duo 6+ in suit 10 per trick taken over 5 10 per trick taken under 6 Solo most in suit 10 per trick taken over 2 5 per trick taken by

 whichever opponent took most